Positivity and representations of surface groups: Positive representations are Anosov

-Now Corollary~\ref{cor_intro:open} in the introduction follows now directly from the openness of the set of $\Theta$-Anosov representation.
+Now Corollary~\ref{cor_intro:open} in the introduction follows directly from the openness of the set of $\Theta$-Anosov representations.
+More precisely \begin{proof}[Proof of Corollary~\ref{cor_intro:open}] A positive representation $\rho_0$ with limit map $\xi_0$, is $\Theta$-Anosov.
+Thus there is an open neighborhood $U$ of $\rho_0$ containing only $\Theta$-Anosov representations.
+For any $\rho$ in this neighborhood, let $\xi_\rho$ be the limit map.
+Note that this map is equivariant and transverse.
+The map $\rho\mapsto\xi_\rho$ which sends an Anosov representation to its limit curve is continuous.
+Since $\xi_{\rho_0}$ is positive it sends pairwise distinct triples in $\bgrf$ to positive triples.
+Moreover $\pi_1(S)$ acts cocompactly on the set of triples of pairwise distinct points of $\bgrf$, thus, for~$\rho$ close enough to $\rho_0$, the continuous curve $\xi_\rho$ sends pairwise distinct triples to positive triples.
+Hence by Proposition~\ref{pro:triplenough}, $\xi_\rho$ is positive. \end{proof}

 \begin{remark} The definition of $\Theta$-positive representations can be made in more generality for non-elementary word hyperbolic group $\Gamma$ whose boundary admits a cyclic ordering.
 This holds if $\Gamma$ is a surface group, but also if $\Gamma$ is virtually free.
-In this case we define a $\Theta$-positive representation to be a homomorphism $\rho\colon \Gamma \to \G$ which admits a $\rho$-equivariant positive boundary map $\xi\colon \partial_\infty \Gamma \to \gp$.
-Then an appropriate extension of the arguments in this section show that $\Theta$-positive representations of $\Gamma$ are $\Theta$-Anosov. \end{remark}
+For example, an appropriate extension of the arguments in this section shows that a representation of $\Gamma$ is $\Theta$-Anosov if it admits a $\rho$-equivariant positive boundary map $\xi\colon \partial_\infty \Gamma \to \gp$. \end{remark}